portfors-lab/sparkle/doc/guide/calibration.rst

 Speaker Calibration
 ===================

-For the purposes of speaker frequency roll-off documentation and compensation.
-Also sets the reference intensity to determine the necessary signal amplitude to correctly deliver stimuli in dB SPL.
+Speaker calibration is for the purposes of speaker frequency roll-off documentation and compensation.
+It also sets the reference intensity to determine the necessary signal amplitude to correctly deliver stimuli in dB SPL.

 #.
 First set up the hardware.